Community Development Consulting Program

 Where We Drive Impact

-2) We then pair your company with a 5-person team of student consultants and a Project Manager.
+2 / We then pair you with a 6-person team of five student consultants and a Project Manager.